percona/percona-postgresql-operator/source/monitoring.rst

-Percona Monitoring and Management (PMM) `provides an excellent solution <https://www.percona.com/doc/percona-monitoring-and-management/2.x/setting-up/client/postgresql.html>`_ to monitor Percona Server for PostgreSQL.
+Percona Monitoring and Management (PMM) `provides an excellent solution <https://www.percona.com/doc/percona-monitoring-and-management/2.x/setting-up/client/postgresql.html>`_ to monitor Percona Distribution for PostgreSQL.

 .. note:: Only PMM 2.x versions are supported by the Operator.